Luxoft/qml-coreui/docs/topics/refactor.md

 }
 ```

-But could also be used like this.
-The point is the user of the singleton could now navigate to the parents of the window, just to fulfill a requirement.

-> whatever can happen will happen
+But others could expose the object in an evil way like this.

 ```qml
 // EvilPanel.qml